KomodoPlatform/NotaryNodes/season6/candidates/phm87/README.md

 # 2022 phm87 Proposal for PHIT (SH & EU regions):

-Building silently the future of transactions and communications mixing old tech with komodo tech.
+Building silently the future of transactions and communications mixing old tech with Komodo tech.
 During season 5, I worked on building more connections with crypto people, investors, lawyers, accountants, reading the laws, discussing NDA and incorporating phit_SH Notary Node into my company.
-Despite having done mainly open-source devlopement in s3 and s4, I focused on writing closed-source code using komodo tech (and old tech) during season 5.
-Please vote for me if you want to support komodo adoption !
+Despite having done mainly opensource development in seasons 3 and 4, I focused on analysing and writing closed-source code using komodo tech (and old tech) during season 5.
+Please vote for me if you want to support Komodo adoption !

 I'm candidate to be Notary Node during the 2022-2023 season in order to continue to notarize and support projects using Komodo tech !